Accessibility statement for GovWifi

 How we tested this service

-The website was tested in May 2021 by the Digital Accessibility Centre (DAC) using a combination of automated and manual tests, including:
+The website was tested in July 2024 by the Digital Accessibility Centre (DAC) using a combination of automated and manual tests, including:

 DAC also tested to make sure that the service can be used: